davidbeleznay/ai-forester-rebuild/README.md

    - Suggests design features like beveled inlets and outlet aprons when appropriate
    - Recommends maintenance approaches for culverts at risk of debris blockage

+4. **Water Transport Potential (WTP) Guidelines**:
+   - WTP assessments are not simple averages of parameters
+   - A single critical risk factor (like an active landslide) dominates the overall risk assessment
+   - Even if most factors indicate stability, a single high-instability feature can mobilize major sediment
+   - Users should err on the side of the highest rating when making final decisions

 ## Climate Change Projection

 The app provides climate change projection options to future-proof culvert sizing: